babyman/quick-tabs-chrome-extension/readme.txt

 * quick search open tabs

-* shortcut key Ctrl + e to launch popup window (most windows due to limitation within Chrome)
+* shortcut key Ctrl + e to launch popup window (works for most windows due to Chrome API limitations)

 * indicates how many tabs you currently have open